 Staying hydrated is a priority.
 Thankfully, most airports have a hydration station where you can refill your water bottle.
 You can also ask a flight attendant to refill your water bottle.

-Curb your hunger by packing snacks like trail mix, bars, fruits, dry cereal, or gum.
+Curb your hunger by packing snacks such as trail mixes, bars, fruits, dry cereal, or gum.

 Airports can be hectic and stressful.
-Purchase pain medicine ahead of time, so you don’t have to buy it at the airport.
+Purchase pain medicine ahead of time because the airport price is ridiculously expensive.